TrustSource/api-docs/docs/structure.md

 3. **Vulnerabilities**

-   offers all sort of analysis and investigation information concerning vulnerabilities and weaknesses as well as
+   offers all sort of analysis and investigation information concerning vulnerabilities and weaknesses as well as CSAF2.0 related documents.

 4. **ComponentBase**

    grants access to our knowledge on compoenents.
-This is the aggregation of the knowledge taht has been collected by our customers as well as our own clearing activity.
+This is the aggregation of the knowledge that has been collected by our customers as well as our own clearing activity.
 Findings from DeepScan results are added to general index data, etc.

 5. **Compliance Information**